mauriciopoppe/quickhull3d/README.md

 * `faceStore` (private) an instance of the class `Face3Store`

 **events**
-* `initialTetrahedron(faces)` fired when the initial tetrahedron is built
-  * `faces` an array of arrays which correspond to the indices of the points that are part of the initial tetrahedron
 * `face:create(face)` fired when a face is created
   * `face` an instance of the `Face3` class
 * `face:destroy(face)` fired when a face is destroyed